egaumer/torah/exodus/mishpatim.md

 Exodus 21:17 The law of cursing parents.
 This law is similar to verse 15.
 Once again, God is emphasizing the important of respecting parents and honoring them.
 What does it mean to “curse” your parents?
 It is in the sense of a son insulting or being an embarrassment to his parents because they are of no account.
 It would include his not caring for them if they needed his help.
 A son who humiliated his parents by his behavior, who showed his parents disrespect, or who was simply a deadbeat should be put to death according to Yahweh’s law.
 God saw this as guarding life, because the people who do these things steal life from those whom _Yhwh_ sees as innocent and upright.

 In God's eyes, the intention of a person’s heart has everything to do with the consequences of his or her actions.
 The idea of an eye for an eye, tooth for tooth, etc. (vs 24) is not literal.
 It is about compensation.
-According to the Torah, the death penalty is only used when the taking of human life is intentional.
+According to the _Torah_, the death penalty is only used when the taking of human life is intentional.
 Mutilation was not a permitted punishment.

 Just a side note: Islam follows Allah's instructions when they mutilate the offenders of the Islamic Sharia law.
 They cut off hands, fingers, feet, tongues, etc. Islam loves to claim that Christians, Hebrews, and Muslims all share the same god, but the Bible teaches against such things while the Koran, the Muslim holy book, commands mutilations.
 Just further proof that Allah is not another culture’s name for _Yhwh_.